-Valuation of investments in portfolio companies, including investments valued with reference to NAV, and real estate assets (including those held via fund structures and disposal groups held for sale)
+Valuation of investments in portfolio companies, including investments valued with reference to NAV, and real estate assets (including seed assets and those held via fund structures)

-In the Consolidated and Parent Company statements of financial position, the Group's investments in portfolio companies (co-investments or alongside funds managed by ICG) of £1.964.9m (2023: £1,368.0m), investments valued with reference to NAV of £575.7m (2023: £633.7m) and real estate assets of £187.4m (2023: £192.1m) are included in Financial assets at fair value.
-Real estate assets of £82.7m (2023: £0.8m) are included in Investment property.
-Investments in portfolio companies and real estate assets of £0m (2023: £380.5m) are included in Disposal groups held for sale.
+In the consolidated and Parent Company statements of financial position, the Group's investments in portfolio companies (co-investments or alongside funds managed by ICG) of £1,904.8m (2024: £1,950.2m), investments valued with reference to NAV of £521.5m (2024: £577.0m) and real estate assets of £205.9m (2024: £182.3m) are included in Financial assets at fair value.
+Real estate assets of £122.3m (2024: £82.7m) are included in Investment Property.

-Refer to the Audit Committee Report (pages 85 - 89); Accounting policies (page 133); and Note 5 and 18 of the Financial Statements (page 141 and 164).
+Refer to the Audit Committee Report (page 79 - 83); Accounting policies (page 135); and Note 5 and 18 of the Financial Statements (page 135 and 158).

 The Group's investment portfolio contains unquoted debt and equity securities, that are held either directly, including through joint ventures, or through funds managed by ICG.
-These investments are held at fair value through profit and loss or investments held for sale in accordance with International Financial Reporting Standards ('IFRS') 5 - Non-current Assets Held for Sale and Discontinued Operations ('IFRS 5').
+These investments are held at fair value through profit and loss.

-For portfolio companies and investments valued with reference to NAV, the Group adopts a valuation methodology based on the International Private Equity and Venture Capital Valuation Guidelines 2022 ('IPEV quidelines'), and in conformity with IFRS 13 - Fair Value Measurements ('IFRS 13').
+For portfolio companies and investments valued with reference to NAV, the Group adopts a valuation methodology based on the International Private Equity and Venture Capital Valuation Guidelines 2022 ('IPEV guidelines'), and in conformity with IFRS 13 - Fair Value Measurements ('IFRS 13').
 The Group predominantly applies either an earnings-based valuation technique or discounted cash flow model ('DCF') to value portfolio companies.

-For real estate assets, the Group adopts a valuation methodology based on the Royal Institution of Chartered Surveyors ('RICS'), in conformity with IFRS 13 and IAS 40 - Investment Property ('IAS 40'), The Group values real estate assets using various techniques, including but not limited to, capitalisation rate to current net rent, hardcore, direct capitalisation, and income approach.
+For real estate assets, the Group adopts a valuation methodology based on the Royal Institution of Chartered Surveyors ('RICS'), in conformity with IFRS 13 and IAS 40 - Investment Property ('IAS 40').
+The Group values real estate assets using various techniques, including but not limited to, capitalisation rate to current net rent, hardcore, direct capitalisation, and income approach.
 For certain real estate assets, the Group engages external valuers to perform valuations.